grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 Native histograms are experimental and subject to change.

-Prometheus native histograms is a data type in the Prometheus ecosystem that makes it possible to produce, store, and query a high-resolution [histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) of observations.
+Prometheus native histograms is a new data type beside the existing floating point time series in the Prometheus ecosystem that makes it possible to produce, store, and query a high-resolution [histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) of observations.
 To learn more about the native histograms data type and how to start sending native histograms to Grafana Mimir, refer to [Send native histograms to Mimir]({{< relref "../../send/native-histograms" >}}).